jfehrle/coq/doc/sphinx/language/core/records.rst

 the errors of inductive definitions, as described in Section :ref:`gallina-inductive-definitions`, may also occur.

-.. seealso:: Coercions and records in section :ref:`coercions-classes-as-records` of the chapter devoted to coercions.
+.. seealso:: Coercions and records in section :ref:`coercions-classes-as-records`.

 .. _primitive_projections: